mpladow/todolist-rn/README.md

 	Immer: for state mutation

+## Improvements
+	Extract magic values into seperate contants folder Refactor components into reusable components (i.e, containers) persist data when user is unable to access api.

 ## Get started locally

 ### to run on Expo GO, you MUST have Expo GO 53 installed.
 It will not work on versions below 53.